pawelmhm/chrometabtracker/README.md

 TODO
 ----
 Visualization of all data with d3.js is under way.
-Perhaps some more advanced data parsing.

 License
 -------